You couldn't find the answer here?

 A worm gear works in every guitar mechanism.
 This worm gear consists of a worm shaft and a gear wheel, which is also called a worm wheel.

-The button of the guitar mechanism is on the worm shaft.
-The worm wheel sits on the adjusting axis (post) in which the guitar string is attached.
+The button of the guitar mechanics is on the worm shaft.
+The worm wheel sits on the adjusting axle (post) in which the guitar string is attached.

-If you now turn the button on the guitar mechanics, the worm shaft also rotates and drives the worm wheel with the adjusting axis (post).
-The adjusting axis (post) with the guitar string turns and the guitar string is tuned.
+If you now turn the button of the guitar mechanics, the worm shaft also turns and drives the worm wheel with the adjusting axis (post).
+The adjusting axis (post) with the guitar string rotates and the guitar string is tuned.

-A ratio of 18:1 to one means you're hitting the button on the mechanics exactly You have to turn 18 times so that the adjusting axis (post) with the attached guitar string also turns around itself once.
+A gear ratio of 18:1 to one means that you have to turn the button of the machine heads exactly 18 times so that the adjusting axis (post) with the attached guitar string also turns around itself once.

-A high gear ratio means you have to turn the guitar or the bass one tone higher or lower more often agree.
-The guitar can therefore be tuned more finely.
+So a high gear ratio means you have to turn more often to tune the guitar or bass one note up or down.
+So the guitar can be fine tuned.

-A low gear ratio means that you don't have to turn it as often to tune a note down or up.
+A low gear ratio means you don't have to turn as often to tune a note down or up.

-For our Monkey Locks - Locking Tuner, we chose a gear ratio of 18:1, which we believe is the perfect gear ratio.
+For our Monkey Locks - Locking Tuner we have chosen a gear ratio of 18:1 because we believe this is the perfect gear ratio.
 The guitar can be tuned very finely and precisely, but you don't have to turn it often unnecessarily to achieve a result.

-Our bass tuners have a gear ratio of 20:1.
+Our bass machine heads have a gear ratio of 20:1.

-Learn more about our Monkey Locks - Locking Tuners / clamping tuners here.
+Learn more about our Monkey Locks - locking tuners / clamping mechanisms.

 What does staggered posts/mechanics mean?

 With staggered machine heads, the rear adjusting axles (posts), in which the guitar strings are attached, are shorter than the front ones.
-This increases the string pressure on the saddle for the guitar tuners at the back.
+This increases the string pressure on the saddle in the rear guitar machine heads.

 My guitar is top heavy, what can I do about it?

-Especially cheap guitar machine heads often weigh much more than quality machine heads.
+Inexpensive guitar tuners in particular often weigh much more than quality tuners.
 Therefore, the weight can be significantly reduced by exchanging the guitar mechanics.
 If you don't want to change your tuners, you can reduce the weight by over 20% simply by swapping the metal tuning buttons for wooden tuning buttons, which can be very beneficial for top-heavy guitars.
 A wider belt can also help.

 Here you can go directly to our wooden buttons.